How to Grow a Pollinator Garden

 Replace Grass with Native Plants

-Many of us like order in our yards and gardens, but senior lecturer Katherine Baldock, a U.K. pollinator researcher, recommends letting your yard be just a touch messy.
+Many of us like order in our yards and gardens.
+But senior lecturer Katherine Baldock, a U.K. pollinator researcher, recommends letting your yard be just a touch messy.
 Consider mowing less frequently so the clover or dandelions have a chance to bloom.
 If you have an area that can go wild with native plants, let it.
-Think about reaching out to your local municipality to inquire about planting more flowers in public places or even converting portions of green parkland into spaces for native plants.
+Think about reaching out to your local municipality to inquire about planting more flowers in public places or even converting portions of green parkland into spaces for natives.

-As you’re planning a garden, add a few more vegetables.
+Add a few more vegetables as you’re planning a garden.
 Not only will you appreciate your forethought during the later harvest, but insects will also appreciate the variety.
-Katherine says crops benefit from pollination, and pollinators, in turn, benefit from the large amounts of pollen and nectar.
+Katherine says crops benefit from pollination.
+And pollinators, in turn, benefit from the large amounts of pollen and nectar.
 If you don’t have room, plant vegetables in pots or consider joining a community garden.

 More Tips to Help Pollinators

-Next, check out green gifts to help our planet and pollinators.
+After you’re done planning and planting your pollinator garden, check out green gifts to help pollinators.